Simple language

 The migration counselling for adults is intended to accompany newly immigrated people on their way to German society.
 The consultation is free of charge and confidential.
 We support the people there so that they can also use their rights.
 We also encourage people to act on their own in all areas of life as much as possible.

 It is not only migrants and late emigrants who can use the counselling.
 Counselling is also available for refugees in the asylum procedure.
 This applies to refugees with Perspective to stay, who came to Germany by 31 July 2019.
 Remaining perspective means that people from other countries are likely to stay in Germany for a longer period of time.
+This applies to refugees from:

 Retired family members can also use the counselling.